2022-Spring-UIUC-LING490/2022-Spring-UIUC-LING490.github.io/syllabus.md

 <p>
 If a student wishes to request an excused absence, the student must do <strong>all</strong> of the following <strong>prior to the missed class period</strong>:
 <ul>
-  <li>Post a private Piazza message addressed to both the instructor and the TA.</li>
+  <li>Post a private Campuswire message addressed to both the instructor and the TA.</li>
   <li>The post must have the exact subject heading "Request excused absence".</li>
   <li>The post must be tagged with the <i>absence</i> tag.</li>
   <li>In the body of the post, the student must explicitly describe the reason for the absence.</li>
   <li>In the body of the post, the student must explicitly request an excused absence.</li>
   <li>In the body of the post, the student must attach a PDF of an official absence letter (from the student's health provider or from the <a href="https://odos.illinois.edu/community-of-care/resources/students/absence-letters/">Student Assistance Center in the Office of the Dean of Students</a>).
-If an official absence letter cannot be provided prior to the missed class period (for example if the students becomes ill immediately prior to class and is still at the doctor's office during the missed class period), the student must attach such a letter to the Piazza post promptly thereafter.</li>
+If an official absence letter cannot be provided prior to the missed class period (for example if the students becomes ill immediately prior to class and is still at the doctor's office during the missed class period), the student must attach such a letter to the Campuswire post promptly thereafter.</li>
 </ul>

 If all of the above steps are timely followed, credit missed as a result of an excused absence may be made up (for example, by means of additional assignments) at the discretion of the instructor.